-Master of Chemistry in Environmental Forensics offers an exciting education using active learning and providing practical experience in close cooperation with the industry and environmental researchers.
+The Master of Chemistry in Environmental Forensics programme is an exciting opportunity, using active learning and providing practical experience in close cooperation with the industry and environmental researchers.

-Environmental forensics is the systematic and scientific evaluation using various disciplines for the purpose of developing defensible scientific and legal conclusions regarding the source, age, and history of chemical pollutants released into the environment.
-You, together with industry and leading researchers, have the opportunity to develop the knowledge needed for you to contribute to a future resilient society.
+Environmental forensics is the systematic and scientific evaluation using various disciplines for the purpose of developing defensible scientific and legal conclusions regarding the source, age and history of chemical pollutants released into the environment.
+This program gives you the opportunity to develop the knowledge needed for you to contribute to a future resilient society.

-The education offers insight in several disciplines including analytical and environmental analysis in order to characterize the source and amount of chemical pollutants in the environment as well as describing their history.
-In order to facilitate a broad understanding of the specialties involved in Environmental Forensics, the curriculum will include a wide-range of multidisciplinary expertise within natural sciences such as environmental science, isotope chemistry, environmental sampling, human health, advanced statistics, and transportation modeling.
-To ensure that the students gain practical field experience, real-life cases are provided in collaboration with the industry.
-The education uses problem-based learning (PBL) to encourage active learning and to develop problem-solving abilities.
-These skills will be used to identify sources and history of environmental pollution.... [-]
+The programme offers insight into several disciplines including analytical and environmental analysis, in order to characterize the source and amount of chemical pollutants in the environment as well as describe their history.
+To facilitate a broad understanding in environmental forensics, the curriculum includes a wide range of multidisciplinary expertise, such as environmental sampling, human health, advanced statistics, and transportation modelling.
+To ensure that students gain practical field experience, real-life cases are provided in collaboration with industry and researchers.
+The programme uses problem based learning (PBL) to encourage active learning and to develop problem solving abilities.
+These skills will be used to identify sources and history of environmental pollution....

 => Array